CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 .. image:: images/coxph_plot.png

-.. _plot-covariate-groups:

 Plotting the effect of varying a covariate
 -------------------------------------------

 After fitting, we can plot what the survival curves look like as we vary a single covariate while holding everything else equal.
 This is useful to understand the impact of a covariate, *given the model*.
-To do this, we use the ``plot_covariate_groups`` method and give it the covariate of interest, and the values to display.
+To do this, we use the :meth:`lifelines.fitters.coxph_fitter.CoxPHFitter.plot_covariate_groups`` method and give it the covariate of interest, and the values to display.

 .. code:: python